ctcl-bregis/ctclsite-content/pages/projects/srv_misc/srv_dxm.md

 ROUTER is the hostname given to a server dedicated to acting as a firewall and router.
-The current hardware platform used for ROUTER is codenamed "Dextromethorphan" (shorthand "DXM").

 Specifications as of May 2, 2024: